usnistgov/striqt/README.md

 This is a base library and collection of scripts oriented toward CUDA-accelerated RF monitoring with software-defined radios.

+### Development status

 ### Environment setup
 The source code layout is oriented toward execution of notebooks/scripts in conda environments.

-The following setup procedure needs to be followed to create an environment that across operating systems and including the software-defined radios for deployment.
-This creates a virtual environment with the only supported version of python (3.9), a mixture of conda and pip package dependencies, and an editable install that allows imports from subdirectories of `src/`.
+The following setup procedure creates a python environment tailored based on hardware.
+This includes an editable install of the internal python modules implemented in `src/`.
+The only supported version of python is 3.9, in order to accommodate broad CUDA platform support.

 In order to get started:
 1. Ensure that `conda` is installed (or substitute `mamba`/`micromamba` if preferred)